Israel–Ukraine relations: Popular opinion

-In Ukraine
+Russo–Ukrainian war to Israelis

+Following the Russian invasion of Ukraine, public opinion polls have found that 76% of Israelis support Ukraine in its war against Russia, including 90% on the political left and 68% on the political right.
+The Russo-Ukrainian war has become a major dividing point among Russians in Israel and also with Ukrainians in Israel.
+Many Russians, especially younger generations, tend to have more sympathy for Ukraine, while some other Russians tend to agree with talking points from Vladimir Putin.
+Additionally, some supporters of Ukraine have expressed discontent towards the silence from the Israeli government regarding the humanitarian disaster caused by the destruction of the Kakhovka Dam, and also that non-Jewish Ukrainian refugees who fled to Israel as part of Operation Israel Guarantees were not given refugee status, but only as "humanitarian tourists", and therefore could not legally work and must rely on state-provided basic healthcare and education.

+Gaza war to Ukrainians

 The Kyiv International Institute of Sociology (KIIS) conducted a nationwide public opinion survey from 29 November to 9 December 2023, to gauge Ukrainian sentiments regarding the Israeli–Palestinian conflict.
 The survey interviewed 1,031 adults from all regions of Ukraine, excluding Crimea and certain districts of Donetsk and Luhansk oblasts.
 Respondents could choose from three options.
 The survey found that 69% "sympathize more with Israel", 1% "sympathize more with Palestine", and 18% "sympathize with both sides equally".
 A further 12% found it difficult to express a clear preference.
 The choice to sympathize with neither was not an option.
 The survey also analyzed the opinions from a regional perspective, covering the West, Center, South, and East regions of Ukraine.

 "Which side of the Israeli-Palestinian conflict do you sympathize with more?"